brandimontoya/brandimontoya.github.io/README.md

 ```
 ### Data Structures and Algorithms

-Here I include a sample application which I had developed earlier which is a warning system for fraudulent account activity.
+Here I include a sample application that I had developed in another class.
+It is a warning system for fraudulent account activity.
 I used simple data structure like arrays and algos like merge sort.
-I have attached some of the relevant code below.
+I have attached the code below.